eccenca/documentation.eccenca.com/docs/release-notes/corporate-memory-23-2/index.md

 v23.2.1 of eccenca DataPlatform ships following fixes:

--   Bootstrap Data: Removed unneeded DataIntegration vocabulary from shape catalog
+-   Bootstrap Data: Removed obsolete DataIntegration vocabulary from shape catalog

 v23.2 of eccenca DataPlatform adds the following new features: